Sensanaty/airp2p/README.md

 # Air Console

-A Airbnb clone made while attending the LeWagon 9 week Fullstack program.
+An Airbnb clone made while attending the LeWagon 9 week Fullstack program.

 The following people are collaborators: